Discover more from Macro Is Dead

 Securities versus loans: 2008 redux

 The GFC had exceptionally bad lending occurring in one particularly risky niche, that being sub-prime residential mortgages.

 Ben Bernanke himself was fooled by the niche nature of this lending when he declared that the crisis was “limited” in one of the worst financial calls in modern history.

 Given the fundamental factors in place that should support the demand for housing, we believe the effect of the troubles in the subprime sector on the broader housing market will likely be limited

 Jokes aside, his analysis wasn’t strictly wrong.
-Sub-prime represented a small proportion of total mortgage lending.
+Sub-prime represented a small proportion of total mortgage lending1.
 What he missed was that any illiquid market (such as housing) that experiences even a small amount of co-ordinated selling would domino into a crisis that infects even prudent lending.